minecraft-essentials/minecraft-essentials.github.io/src/content/docs/infomation/intro.md

 - Two Major Authentication Methods.
 - Performance by the power of [Rust](https://rust-lang.org)
-- Launch minecraft by default or your own Minecraft Modpack.
+- Launch minecraft by default or your own Minecraft Client.
 - A CLI(Future)

 # Where can I find updates on this?